The Legacy (professional wrestling)

-The Legacy was a villainous American professional wrestling stable in the professional wrestling promotion World Wrestling Entertainment (WWE), who competed on its Raw brand from 2008 to 2010.
-Originally, The Legacy was a group led by Randy Orton that contained the tag team of Cody Rhodes and Ted DiBiase Jr. Two other wrestlers, Manu and Sim Snuka, were briefly members of the stable as well.
+The Legacy was a villainous professional wrestling stable in the professional wrestling promotion World Wrestling Entertainment (WWE), who competed on its Raw brand from 2008 to 2010.
+Originally, The Legacy was a group led by Randy Orton that contained the tag team of Cody Rhodes and Ted DiBiase.
+Two other wrestlers, Manu and Sim Snuka, were briefly members of the stable as well.
 The concept behind the group was that each member was a multi-generational wrestler.
 The name The Legacy was a reference to their extensive family histories in wrestling.